MrCatNerd/xab/README.md

 ### Dependencies

-Assuming you already have the building tools installed (e.g. gcc, make, etc.), you still need:
+Assuming you already have the building tools installed (e.g. gcc, meson, etc.), you still need:
 * xcb
 * xcb-util
 * xproto